nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Should work on any mainstream OS as long as it has Java 11 or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be able to add multiple recipes at once
+4. Should be able to add multiple recipes at once.
-5. Should have autocompletion for commands
+5. Should have autocompletion for commands.
-6. Should be able to fuzzy search for recipes/food
+6. Should be able to fuzzy search for recipes/food.
-7. Should be able to manage recipes in a interactive manner (like Google Assistant)
+7. Should be able to manage recipes in a interactive manner (like Google Assistant).
-8. Should have input sanitisation
+8. Should have input sanitisation.

 ### A.5&ensp;Glossary

 * **Mainstream OS:** Latest version of Windows, MacOS or any Linux distro
 * **Recipe:** List of ingredients and steps needed to cook a dish

 | Word/Phrase     | Meaning                                                                                                               |
 |-----------------|-----------------------------------------------------------------------------------------------------------------------|
 | Case Insensitive| Capitalisation is not considered, eg. `aAaAaAaA` and `aaaaaaaa` are the same when comparing case insensitively        |